St. Luke's - Roosevelt Hospitals - Member of Mount Sinai Health System - Child and Family Institute

 Any details of the application process (e.g., interviewing, time frame, how decisions are made):

-- Applications will be reviewed between January 17 and January 24, 2017.
-The strongest candidates will be interviewed.
-We are following the 2017-2018 guidelines.
+- We are following the 2018-2019 externship guidelines.
 Offers will be made on match day.

 Description of Externship

-Name of Program: Child and Family Institute Outpatient Psychiatry Department, Parent-Infant Center (CFI-PIC) Externship
+Name of Program: Child and Family Institute Outpatient Psychiatry Department, Parent-Infant Center (PIC) Externship

 Director: Wendie Klapper, Ph.D.

-General Description: This is a one year, sixteen-hour a week advanced externship position (preferably 4th year) for two Externs with an interest in attachment theory, parent-child psychotherapy and infant and early childhood development.
-PIC is a prevention and treatment program which provides multidisciplinary assessment and psychotherapeutic services to at-risk (e.g. exposure to trauma, postpartum depression, foster care placement) pregnant women, caregivers and their infants and toddlers (ages 0-4) through Child-Parent Psychotherapy (CPP), individual therapy for parents, and psychopharmacology.
-The Extern carries approximately six cases, conducts weekly dyadic intakes, and administers developmental screenings.
-The Extern receives two hours of individual supervision weekly with one PIC licensed staff member and one PIC post-doctoral Fellow, as well as supervision and training on conducting developmental screenings.
+General Description: This is a one year, sixteen-hour a week advanced externship position (preferably 4th year externs) for up to two externs with an interest in attachment theory, parent-child psychotherapy, infant and early childhood development and perinatal mental health.
+PIC is a prevention and treatment program that provides multidisciplinary assessment and psychotherapeutic services to high-risk (e.g. exposure to trauma, maternal depression, foster care placement) pregnant women, caregivers and their infants and toddlers (ages 0-4) through Child-Parent Psychotherapy (CPP), individual therapy with pregnant women, and psychopharmacology.
+The extern will conduct weekly intakes and administer developmental screenings.
+The extern will receive two hours of individual supervision weekly with one PIC licensed staff member and one PIC post-doctoral Fellow, one hour of group supervision weekly, as well as supervision and training on conducting developmental screenings.

-Didactics offered: The Extern participates in: an 8 week Infant Mental Health orientation course; a weekly, year-long supervision/didactics group on Parent-Infant treatment, and a five week course on conducting developmental screenings.
+Didactics offered: The extern participates in: an 8 week Infant Mental Health orientation course; a 5 week orientation course in CPP, a weekly, year-long supervision/didactics group on Parent-Infant treatment, and a five week course on conducting developmental screenings.

 Name of Program: Comprehensive Adolescent Rehabilitation and Education Service (CARES) Externship